 The group shall focus its work on the following activities:

+Transposition of the UN-GTR No. 2 into subsequent series of amendments to UN-Regulation No. 40;

 Durability testing of pollution control devices for L-category vehicles.

-Revision of deterioration factors for mathematical test procedure of durability testing, as proposed by US and China; see DUR-18-01.
+Revision of deterioration factors for mathematical test procedure of durability testing.

 Potential alignment of the content of different UN GTRs, if needed.

-Assessment and development of propulsion unit performance requirements for conventional L-cat vehicles equipped with combustion engines only, as well as for advanced concepts such as electric and hybrid electric powertrains.
-Unified rules and test procedures to measure power and torque for this wide range of propulsion technologies fitted on L-cat vehicles, as well as unified measurement of maximum design vehicle speed and/or power for L-cat vehicles should be developed and agreed upon.
+Assessment and development of propulsion unit performance requirements for conventional L-category vehicles equipped with combustion engines only, as well as for advanced concepts such as electric and hybrid electric powertrains.
+Unified rules and test procedures to measure power and torque for this wide range of propulsion technologies fitted on L-category vehicles, as well as unified measurement of maximum design vehicle speed and/or power for L-category vehicles should be developed and agreed upon.

 Development of requirements for Battery Electric Vehicles (BEV) and Hybrid Electric Vehicles (HEV).

-Extension to all possible fuels for both environmental and propulsion unit performance requirements: petrol, petrol-ethanol mixtures, diesel, biodiesel but also gaseous fuels such as CNG, LPG, Hydrogen and their blends
+Extension to all possible fuels for both environmental and propulsion unit performance requirements: petrol, petrol-ethanol mixtures, diesel, biodiesel but also gaseous fuels such as CNG, LPG, Hydrogen and their blends.

 If considered appropriate, undertake an assessment of whether ‘light vehicle’ classification can be further optimised and refined for environmental requirements.
 The result shall be reported to WP.29.